Tag: AI Comparison

 What Is Extended Thinking?

 Extended thinking gives Claude a dedicated reasoning phase before generating its final response.
 Claude works through a problem on “scratch paper” before writing its answer — exploring multiple approaches, identifying errors in its own reasoning, and building a more deliberate chain of thought.
-In Claude 4.6 models, this is called adaptive extended thinking — Claude dynamically adjusts how much thinking it does based on problem complexity.
+On current Claude models (Fable 5, Opus 4.8, Sonnet 4.6), this works through adaptive thinking — Claude dynamically decides when and how much to think based on problem complexity, instead of you setting a fixed token budget.

 When Extended Thinking Genuinely Helps